Extrinsic Orbital Hall Effect and Orbital Relaxation in Mesoscopic Devices

-Experimental measurements of the orbital relaxation length $\lambda_L$, have shown a wide variation depending on the material and the method used to determine $\lambda_L$.
-For example, in titanium, experiments estimate relaxation lengths of 50–60 nm \cite{Choi2023} and 47 nm \cite{Sala2023}, respectively.
-In contrast, similar measurements in chromium report significantly shorter relaxation lengths of approximately 6–7 nm \cite{Lyalin2023}.
-Theoretical studies addressing orbital relaxation have only emerged recently \cite{Sohn2024,Rang2024,Kabanov2024}.
-These works propose distinct mechanisms governing orbital relaxation, ranging from very slow decay processes, dominated by Dyakonov-Perel-like relaxation mechanisms \cite{Sohn2024,Kabanov2024}, to shorter relaxation lengths \cite{Rang2024}, as well as the possibility of Elliot-Yafet-type relaxation \cite{Sohn2024,Kabanov2024}.
+Experimental measurements of the orbital relaxation length $\lambda_L$ vary widely across materials and methods.
+In titanium, values of 50–60~nm~\cite{Choi2023} and 47~nm~\cite{Sala2023} have been reported, while in chromium, significantly shorter lengths of 6–7~nm have been observed~\cite{Lyalin2023}.
+Theoretical studies on orbital relaxation have only recently emerged~\cite{Sohn2024,Rang2024,Kabanov2024}, proposing different mechanisms: from slow decay dominated by Dyakonov–Perel-like processes~\cite{Sohn2024,Kabanov2024}, to shorter relaxation lengths~\cite{Rang2024}, and possible Elliott–Yafet-type behavior~\cite{Sohn2024,Kabanov2024}.

 The role of disorder in shaping the OHE and orbital relaxation remains poorly understood.
 To address this, we take a different approach: instead of focusing on bulk systems as in most prior studies, we examine mesoscopic devices.
-These offer a unique platform to probe disorder effects and gain insight into orbital relaxation and disorder-induced scattering \cite{Fonseca2023,Barbosa2024}.
+These provide a distinct platform to probe disorder effects and gain insight into orbital relaxation and disorder-induced scattering~\cite{Fonseca2023,Barbosa2024}.

-We take the atomic orbital degree of freedom explicitly, focusing on OAM from atomic orbitals rather than from circulating itinerant motion.
-Using numerical simulations, we study how disorder affects both extrinsic enhancements of the OHE and mechanisms that suppress orbital coherence.
+We explicitly consider the atomic orbital degree of freedom, focusing on OAM from atomic orbitals rather than from itinerant circulation.
+Through numerical simulations, we investigate how disorder influences both extrinsic enhancements of the OHE and the suppression of orbital coherence.

 We consider a centrosymmetric 2D square lattice modeled by a nearest-neighbor tight-binding Hamiltonian \cite{Go2018}, with four orbitals per site (one $s$ and three $p$ orbitals) and lattice constant $a$.
 The $p$ orbitals carry atomic OAM, making the system orbital active.
 The Hamiltonian is given by \cite{Sahu2021}